Giorgio Perlasca: After the war

 After the war, Perlasca managed to return to Italy only in August 1945.
 On 5 June 1945, while still in Istanbul, he delivered a first brief report on his activity to the Spanish consul general in Turkey, in order to prevent any legal charges for his actions on behalf of the Spanish embassy.
 Back home, Perlasca drew up a detailed memorandum of the events, dated 13 October 1945, and sent it to the Spanish foreign minister in Madrid and to the Italian government, keeping a copy for himself.
-He also wrote to Sanz Briz, the ambassador who had replaced in Budapest, who laconically replied warning Perlasca out not to expect recognition for his work.
+He also wrote to Sanz Briz, the ambassador who he had replaced in Budapest, who laconically replied, warning Perlasca not to expect recognition for his work.

-Perlasca didn't tell his story publicly or even to his family, but rather turned to those he considered might be the only appropriate recipients.
+Perlasca did not tell his story publicly or even to his family, but rather turned to those he considered might be the only appropriate recipients.
 The few institutional bodies to which he wrote, however, ignored him for diplomatic and political reasons or due to a simple lack of interest.
 Even the Jewish historian Jenő Lévai, who asked for a copy of the Perlasca's memorandum in 1946 and then contributed to spread his name, omitted to tell Perlasca's story in his Black Book, presumably for political reasons.
-Back home, Perlasca was also asked to pay with his own money an expensive car (a Fiat 500 "Topolino") which he had rented during the rescue of the Jews and had been destroyed in the Russian siege of Budapest; Perlasca later struggled to make ends meet.
+Back home, Perlasca was also asked to pay with his own money for an expensive car (a Fiat 500 "Topolino") which he had rented during the rescue of the Jews and had been destroyed in the Soviet siege of Budapest; Perlasca later struggled to make ends meet.

-Only in 1961, on the occasion of the media clamor around the Eichmann trial, the Resto del Carlino newspaper published a first article by Giuseppe Cerato that told Perlasca's story, without having resonance; the same happened with an article by Furio Colombo published in the end of the 1960s on La Stampa.
+Only in 1961, on the occasion of the media clamor around the Eichmann trial, did il Resto del Carlino newspaper publish a first article by Giuseppe Cerato that told Perlasca's story, without resonance; the same happened with an article by Furio Colombo published in the end of the 1960s on La Stampa.